wp-plugins/oasis-workflow/readme.txt

 - To get you started, the plugin comes with an out of the box workflow.
 You can also modify the workflow to suit your needs.

 **If you are looking for additional functionality, check out our "Pro" version - Oasis Workflow Pro: https://www.oasisworkflow.com/pricing-purchase**
-**It comes with some additional features like,
+**It comes with some additional features like,**

-* [Multiple Workflows] - Allows you to create multiple workflows
+* Multiple Workflows - Allows you to create multiple workflows.
-* [Copy Workflow and Copy Steps] - Allows you to quickly create workflows by using the copy workflow/copy step functionality.
+* Copy Workflow and Copy Steps - Allows you to quickly create workflows by using the copy workflow/copy step functionality.
 * [Auto Submit](http://www.oasisworkflow.com/auto-submit-to-workflow) - Allows you to automatically submit to workflow(s) with certain conditions.
-* [Workflow Support for Published Content] (http://www.oasisworkflow.com/workflow-support-for-updating-published-content) - Use workflow to edit your published content while keeping the published article online. and much more..
+* [Workflow Support for Published Content](http://www.oasisworkflow.com/workflow-support-for-updating-published-content) - Use workflow to edit your published content while keeping the published article online.
+* And much more..

-More details for each feature, screenshots and documentation can be found on [our website]http://www.oasisworkflow.com/
+More details for each feature, screenshots and documentation can be found on [our website](http://www.oasisworkflow.com/).

 **Supported languages**
  - English